American Conference on Inorganic Nanoscience

 Newly areas in nanoscience, including colloidal metal-organic frameworks, automation in nanocrystal synthesis, and van der Waal’s materials.

-Nanostructured Oxides and Transition Metal-Containing Materials:
+Nanostructured Oxides and Doped Materials

 Synthesis and properties of nanostructured oxides and transition metal-containing materials for electrochemical and catalytic applications.